 that has been released from the Montana Office of Public Instruction to the IMS Global CASE network for interoperability in student information systems for schools.
 We encourage you to review the framework and share your impressions and uses with the Content Standards and Instruction Team at OPICSI@mt.gov.
 We look forward to visiting with you about the possibilities!

-This Framework integrates the Skills, Practices, and Anchor Standard of (hereafter referred to as Skills): Career and Technical Education (CTE), Science, Math, ELA, Social Studies, Computer Science, Library Media and Information Literacy, and Technology Integration into the Competencies of: Critical Thinking, Collaboration, Creativity, Communication, Social Emotional Learning (MT Framework), and Inquiry.
+This Framework integrates the Skills, Practices, and Anchor Standard of (hereafter referred to as Skills): Career and Technical Education (CTE), Science, Math, ELA, Social Studies, Computer Science, Library Media and Information Literacy, and Technology Integration into the Competencies of: Critical Thinking, Collaboration, Creativity, Communication, Whole Child Learning (MT Framework), and Inquiry.
 The list of links within the presentation

 are available for you.